 No two ways about it: Hairballs in cats are unpleasant.
-And they’re not just disagreeable for the person who has to clean them up -- they can cause intestinal blockages, which can be a serious health problem, for your cat.
-It’s a given that your cat is going to groom herself, so what can you do to keep hairballs to a minimum?
+And they’re not just disagreeable for the person who has to clean them up -- they can cause intestinal blockages, which can be a serious health problem for your cat.
+It’s given that cats are going to groom themselves, so what can you do to keep hairballs to a minimum?

 Hairballs may be disgusting, but they develop as a result of your cat’s healthy and fastidious grooming routine.

-When your cat grooms himself, tiny hook-like structures on his tongue catch loose and dead hair, which is then swallowed.
+When your cat grooms themselves, tiny hook-like structures on their tongue catch loose and dead hair, which is then swallowed.
 The majority of this hair passes all the way through the digestive tract with no problems.
 But if some hair stays in the stomach, it can form a hairball.
-Ultimately, your cat will vomit the hairball to get rid of it.
-Because hairballs pass through the narrow esophagus on the way out, they often appear thin and tubelike, rather than round.
+Usually, your cat will vomit the hairball to get rid of it.
+Because hairballs pass through the narrow esophagus on the way out, they often appear thin and tube-like, rather than round.

 Symptoms of Hairballs in Cats

 It can be disturbing to watch (and hear) your cat eliminating a hairball.
 Some common hairball symptoms include hacking, gagging, and retching.
 Usually, your cat will then vomit the hairball in relatively short order.

 If you notice the following hairball symptoms, be sure to contact your veterinarian, as they could indicate that a hairball has caused a potentially life-threatening blockage: